galaxyproject/galaxy-hub/content/community/governance/gcb/index.md

 ### Many hands make light work

 When delivering training (like Smorgasbord [link]) or projects, it’s rather important that the website you point to, quite frankly, looks nice.
-If half the training is out of date, or - as happened to this author - you send someone to a page to learn a field and they get 3.5 hours into a 7 hour tutorial that no longer works, is outdated, and note relevant to the name of the page itself, then you immediately lose people and waste time.
+Imagine half the training is out of date, or - as happened to this author - you send someone to a page to learn a field and they get 3.5 hours into a 7 hours tutorial that no longer works, is outdated and not relevant to the name of the page itself.
+You immediately lose people and waste time.
 Preparing training material for training events is a big task, but if you can share it amongst a SIG, you ensure sustainability and increase impact.

 ## WG and SIGs are complimentary